wackou/bts_tools/docs/install.rst

 ::

-    $ brew install cmake boost berkeley-db readline
+    $ brew install git cmake boost berkeley-db readline openssl
     $ brew link --force readline

-If you already had an "old" version of boost installed (<1.55.0_2), please upgrade to a newer one::
+If you already had an "old" version of boost installed (< 1.55.0_2), please upgrade to a newer one::

     $ brew upgrade boost